ewgdg/ewgdg.github.io/src/pages/blog/2019-10-22-how-to-pronounce-my-name.md

 But I choose this symbol for a reason, there is a story behind it.
 Johnny is not my real name, but it is a name I would use when ordering a coffee or takeout, when the waitress has a hard time to call my real name.
 I borrowed this name from my friend Johnny.

-Johnny, like many other Chinese international students, was too hurried on having his first English name to really be able to figure the meaning out first.Or it could be the reason that his home stay family was so arrogant to give him this sarcastic English name.
+Johnny, like many other Chinese international students, was too hurried on having his first English name to really be able to figure the meaning out first.
+Or it could be the reason that his home stay family was so arrogant to give him this sarcastic English name.
 Anyway, the source of this name remains mysterious.
 On the other hand, Johnny is very satisfied with his English name.
 He likes it so much that he rarely tells his friends his original Chinese name.
 Obviously his intention failed and people came up with a nickname for him, ‘jie ni gui’(a Chinese name for Squirtle from Pokemon) for how ‘jie ni’ is similar to ‘Johnny’ in terms of pronunciation and how Johnny behaved like a turtle.

 <div class='figureImage' style="width:15em;float: left;margin-right:1.2em;" > <img src="/img/highschool.jpg"/> </div>